-- Hazards of worker exposure to biological/chemical agents, high noise and odors harmful to human beings in the work place are to be identified and evaluated and appropriate controls are to be taken to cope with them. - Harmful chemical substances to human bodies are as follows; smoke, vapor, mist, dust, toxic substances, radiation, substances triggering chronic disease (lead, asbestos).
-Noise and odor also apply when considerable. - Worker exposure to the hazards of physically demanding tasks is to be identified, evaluated and controlled. - Appropriate medical examinations are to be provided for all workers.
-In addition, from the perspective of maternal protection, assessment of any workplace health and safety risks for pregnant woman and nursing mothers is to be conducted and take reasonable measures to minimize the risk identified. - For workers' health, medical checks shall be done as the laws and regulation of each country/region stipulate. - Health and safety measures for pregnant women and nursing mothers include restricting employment to hazardous work, provide a place and reasonable break time for a worker to express breast milk for her nursing child after the child's birth.
+- Hazards of worker exposure to biological/chemical agents, high noise and odors harmful to human beings in the work place are to be identified and evaluated and appropriate controls are to be taken to cope with them. - \ Harmful chemical substances to human bodies are as follows; smoke, vapor, mist, dust, toxic substances, radiation, substances triggering chronic disease (lead, asbestos).
+Noise and odor also apply when considerable. - Worker exposure to the hazards of physically demanding tasks is to be identified, evaluated and controlled. - \ Physically demanding tasks include manual material handling, prolonged standing tasks and highly repetitive assembly tasks. - ◆ Appropriate medical examinations are to be provided for all workers. - \ For workers' health, medical checks shall be done as the laws and regulation of each country/region stipulate.